ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the HTTP status code on the response SHALL be 101 (Switching Protocols).

-* the response SHALL include a "Connection" header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).
+* the response SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).

-* the response SHALL include a single "Upgrade" header field with value "connect-udp".
+* the response SHALL include a single Upgrade header field with value "connect-udp".

 * the response SHALL meet the requirements of HTTP responses that start the